RamonKaspar/Math-Capabilities-LLM/README.md

 ## Evaluated Techniques

+We distinguish between these two approaches:

+- **Few-shot prompting**: refers to providing the model with a small number of examples (shots) before asking it to perform a task.
+These examples serve as a guide for how the task should be completed.
+- **Zero-shot prompting** means the model is given a task without any prior examples.
+It relies solely on its pre-existing training to infer how to handle the task.

 This table gives an overview of all techniques we evaluated.
 The column `Paper` cites the original source, and `Implementation` is the source of the implementation we used.

 <table border="1" style="border-collapse: collapse; width: 100%;">